Table of Contents

 - Calcitonin gene-related peptide (CGRP) inhibitors are newer medications that help block the CGRP, a small protein involved in pain transmission when a migraine attacks.

-- Dopamine antagonist antiemetics, medications for nausea and vomiting, could also help the effects of migraines.
+- Dopamine antagonist antiemetics, medications for nausea and vomiting, could also help mitigate the effects of migraines.
 Compazine (prochlorperazine), Thorazine (chlorpromazine), and Reglan (metoclopramide) are among the most prescribed.

 - Opioids like butorphanol, codeine, ConZip (tramadol), and Demerol (meperidine), stronger pain-killing drugs, can help manage headaches.
 Note that these should be used sparingly since they have many side effects and have high abuse potential.